 We want growers to know and trust that our products work.
 Although our initial EPA-approved master labels cover our products' anticipated crop-pest use combinations, we launch early formulations of our pest management and plant health products to targeted customers under commercial labels that list a limited number of crops and applications that our initial efficacy data can best support.
 We then gather new data from experiments, field trials and demonstrations, gain product knowledge and get feedback to our research and development team from customers, researchers and agricultural agencies.
 Based on this information, we enhance our products, refine our recommendations for their use in optimal IPM programs, expand our commercial labels and submit new product formulations to the EPA and other regulatory agencies.
 For example, we began sales of Regalia SC, an earlier formulation of Regalia, in the Florida fresh tomatoes market in 2008, while a more effective formulation of Regalia with an expanded master label, including listing for use in organic farming, was under review by the EPA.
 When approved, we launched this new formulation into the Southeast United States in 2009 and nationally in 2010.
-In 2011, we received EPA approval of a newly expanded Regalia master label covering hundreds of crops and various new uses for applications to soil and through irrigation systems, and we expanded Regalia for use in large-acre row crops as a plant health product, in addition to its beneficial uses as a fungicide.
-Similarly, ongoing field development research on the microbe used in our insecticide product Venerate led to our October 2015 registration of Majestene as a nematicide.
-In addition, in 2017, our strategic partner, Albaugh, deployed the microbe in Venerate as part of their BIOST seed treatment for cotton, corn and soybean crops, and in January 2018, we launched a formulation of Majestene as Zelto for turf and ornamental pests.
-We believe we will continue to have opportunities to broaden the commercial applications
+In 2011, we received EPA approval of a newly expanded Regalia master label covering hundreds of crops and various new uses for applications to soil and, through irrigation systems, and we expanded Regalia for use in large-acre row crops as a plant health product, in addition to its beneficial uses as a fungicide.
+Similarly, tongoing field development research on the microbe used in our insecticide product Venerate led to our October 2015 registration of Majestene as a nematicide.
+In addition, in 2017, our strategic partner, Albaugh, deployed the microbe in Venerate as part of their BIOST® Seed Treatment Technology Platform ("BIOST") for cotton, com and soybean crops, and in January 2018, we launched a formulation of Majestene as Zelto for turf and omamental pests.
+In 2018 we launched the CG (Cultivated Garden) line for Re